 Site faults are typically a significant disadvantage for SEO.
 You can do routine keyword cannibalization audits using WebSite Auditor.
 Simply set up an automatic job to check your site on autopilot, and the program will scan it and even send you a report.
 Regarding term cannibalization, be aware of duplicate content problems, the layout of the website, internal links, and anchor texts.

 Today, keyword cannibalization is more common than ever.
 Ironically, webmasters who understand the value of SEO for their company are frequently its victims.
 They want to improve their website, but they don't really know how to communicate with Google.
-You can always do that with the assistance of a professional SEO consultant.
+You can always do that with the assistance of keyword research services.

 It is because when determining search rankings, modern search algorithms are far more intelligent and discriminating.
 The key to ranking well on search engines is always going to be having quality content, and avoiding SEO cannibalization can help you highlight better and draw attention to your intended content.